Cloticc/Eluna-scripts/AIO Scripts/GameMasterSystem/readme.md

 ## Requirements

 Require Eluna and AIO.
-Require that you have dbc files inside the db.
+Require that you have dbc file gameobjectdisplayinfo inside the db.

 ## Installation